-I love the result.
-It’s clean and tidy looking year-round, and requires no maintenance.
+I love the result of my no-water yard.
+It is clean and tidy looking year-round, and requires no maintenance.

-No mowing, no watering, no fertilizing, no thatching, no nothin’.
+No mowing, no watering, no fertilizing, and no thatching!

-Here are a few more pictures of my new no-water yard.
-(With a big thanks to my mom for helping me spread all those wood chips!)
+Here are a few more pictures of my new wood chip front yard.
+(With a big thanks to my mom for helping me spread all of that mulch!)

 I chose to replace my front yard with coarse mulch.
 However, I’m not sure I’d do a wood chip backyard.